Are you looking for an Intumescent Painting Contractor?

 What is Intumescent Fire Protection?

-In a nutshell Intumescent fireproofing prolongs the integrity of the steel or concrete structure of a building in the event of fire and therefore saves lives!
+In a nutshell Intumescent fireproofing prolongs the integrity of the steel structure of a building in the event of fire and therefore saves lives!
 Its basically a layer of paint which is applied in addition to the original coating system.

 It is categorised as a type of passive fire protection.
 As the name suggests, passive fire protection remains inactive and dormant during normal conditions and will become active if fire occurs.
 Visit Wikipedia for more detailed information about intumescent substances.